CTSRD-CHERI/cheribsd-getting-started/src/features/README.md

 The CheriBSD kernel can be compiled either as hybrid or pure-capability code:

-- The **hybrid kernel** enables capaility use in userspace while making relatively little use of capabilities in the kernel's own implementation.
+- The **hybrid kernel** enables capability use in userspace while making relatively little use of capabilities in the kernel's own implementation.
 - The **pure-capability kernel** implements strong referential and spatial memory protection internally in the kernel, protecting against memory-safety